abhimanyupandian/PyTester/README.rst

 - Main Logs:
 	- These are main logger messages that is outputted in the console.
-	- The are generated at the current working directory from where Tester.py was run.
+	- These are generated at the current working directory from where Tester.py was run.
 	- Main Log name : <Random Number>_log.log
 - Test Logs:
 	- These are Test specific logger messages.
-	- The are generated within the following folder hierarchy : <Test Package>/<Test Module>/<Test Name>/<random number>.log
+	- These are generated within the following folder hierarchy : <Test Package>/<Test Module>/<Test Name>/<random number>.log
 - Database Results:
 	- This is the database of results of the Test.
-	- The are generated within the following folder hierarchy : <Test Package>/<Test Package>_<Test Module>.db
+	- These are generated within the following folder hierarchy : <Test Package>/<Test Package>_<Test Module>.db

 Creating and running your own Tests
 ------------